 COPPER NICKEL-TIN BRONZE

 Copper nickel-tin bronzes are an excellent alternative to nickel alloys, aluminum bronzes, and beryllium copper.
-C729, a copper nickel-tin bronze, is available in AMS 4596, AMS 4597, and AMS 4598 standards.
-Advantages of copper alloy C729 include its resistance to mechanical wear, galling, stress relaxation, corrosion and erosion.
+C729, a copper nickel-tin (CuNiSn) bronze is available, standard stocked, in AMS 4596, AMS 4597, and AMS 4598 specifications.
+It resists mechanical wear, galling, stress relaxation, corrosion and erosion.
 It is non-magnetic and easy to machine into complex components.
 In addition, it is environmentally friendly, being lead and beryllium free, thus making it a beryllium copper substitute alloy.
 Concast is the exclusive distributor of Hardiall® (C72900) produced by Lebronze Alloys.

 BENEFITS OF WROUGHT PRODUCTS